Fantasy Zone: Ports and re-releases

 The original arcade version is unlockable in Sonic's Ultimate Genesis Collection.
 A 3D port of the game was released on March 19, 2014 for the Nintendo 3DS titled 3D Fantasy Zone: Opa-Opa Bros.
 New features of the 3DS port involve stereoscopic 3D visuals, adjustable difficulty settings, the ability to save the game, the ability to switch to the Japanese versions and US versions of the game, a Stage Select feature, and a new mode which involves the player playing as Upa-Upa, Opa-Opa's brother.
 The two replacement bosses from the Master System release can be unveiled, each replacing the standard boss.

 The arcade version is a minigame in several entries in the Yakuza series, beginning with Yakuza 0.
 It is identical to the original arcade release, except the addition of a rapid fire button.

-On June 3, 2022, Sega announced that a brand new Sega Genesis port of the game has been developed for the Sega Genesis Mini 2, the successor to the Sega Genesis Mini microconsole, released on October 27, 2022.
+A Sega Genesis port of the game was developed for the Sega Genesis Mini 2, the successor to the Sega Genesis Mini microconsole, which was released on October 27, 2022.
 The port added a Super Easy mode.